lazypuff/DMF_in_DRP/ADRML/README.md

 #### results
 IF_Ogdsc_xxxx_mask_yyyy.csv: the results of three metrics for every fold in different configurations. xxxx indicates the drug molecular fingerprints type and yyyy indicates the splitting strategy.

+Note that the there is no results that employing PubChem fingerprints as when ADRML using PubChem fingerprints, the algorithm cannot converge in 48 hours.

 ## Example
 This example is to train the ADRML using 256-bit Morgan fingerprints under mask cell splitting.